-Before moving forward, we need to understand what touch method is. touch is used to
+Before moving forward, we need to understand what the touch method does. touch is used to

-update updated_at timestamp by default to current time.
+update the updated_at timestamp by defaulting to the current time.
 It also takes custom time or different columns as parameters.

 Rails 6 has added touch_all on ActiveRecord::Relation

-to touch multiple records in a go.
-Before Rails 6, we needed to iterate on all records using an iterator to achieve this.
+to touch multiple records in one go.
+Before Rails 6, we needed to iterate all records using an iterator to achieve this result.

 touch_all returns count of the records on which it is called.